 But around March you start to have the nagging sensation at the back of your mind that you really should be doing something about your US taxes.

-You get on TurboTax and (after several days of struggle, confusion and misery) send the forms off to the IRS and hope for the best.
+So you get on TurboTax and (after several days of struggle, confusion and misery) send a huge stack of forms off to the IRS and hope for the best.

 Or if you’re like me and actually run a business abroad, it’s more like: